kstenerud/concise-encoding/cte-specification.md

  * `6.411e9` = 6411000000
  * `6.411e-9` = 0.000000006411

-There is no maximum number of significant digits or exponent digits, but care should be taken to ensure that the receiving end will be able to store the value.
+There is no technical maximum number of significant digits or exponent digits, but care should be taken to ensure that the receiving end will be able to store the value.
 64-bit ieee754 floating point values, for example, can store up to 16 significant digits.

 #### Base-16 Notation